 Pam Dixon, a GSA spokeswoman, said in a statement that the agency stands by Murphy’s testimony to lawmakers.

 “The IG review acknowledges an indisputable fact: the administrator’s congressional testimony was truthful.
 As the FBI’s representative stated under oath before the Senate Committee on Environment and Public Works, the FBI made the decision to keep its headquarters on Pennsylvania Avenue.
-GSA is unaware of any White House involvement in the FBI’s decision,” Dixon added.
+GSA is unaware of any White House involvement in the FBI’s decision,” Dixon said.

 But auditors said Murphy left out details during her testimony about her meetings with the White House.
 She attended three meetings with White House officials about the FBI’s new headquarters prior to the April 2018 hearing, but agency officials advised her not to provide details about those meetings, even in follow-up questions from lawmakers.